MarlenSchlotheuber/Within-Colony-Thermal-Tolerance-Variability/README.md

 - All data required to perform the analyses and generate the results and figures in this manuscript are available in the Supplementary Data Sheet 1
 - Raw FASTQ sequencing files of the 16S and ITS2 data are accessible at NCBI under BioProject: PRJNA1419122
 - The temperature data of the thermal assays can be found on Zenodo: XX
-- The ITS2 data can be found on the SymPortal platform:
+- The ITS2 data can be found on the SymPortal platform: XX

 ##### Note
 - The ITS2 data of Indonesia and Malayisa was submitted to SymPortal in two individual runs.